themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 [...]
 ```

 Simple!
-Again, because we're following [the module pattern]() here, our goal is to work to get each of the functions that make up this module as small as possible.
+Again, because we're following [the module pattern](https://themeteorchef.com/snippets/using-the-module-pattern-with-meteor/) here, our goal is to work to get each of the functions that make up this module as small as possible.
 More specifically, we're trying to reduce each function down to _one task_.
 Why?
 Clarity.
 This makes it easy not just for us, but for other developers too, to follow the chain of thought.
 Here, we're simply making a call to `new jsZip()` which is creating an instance of the `jsZip` library we imported in the last step.
-We return this from function so we can pass it along to the rest of our methods from within our main `exportData` function.
+We return this from the function so we can pass it along to the rest of our methods from within our main `exportData` function.

 Next, we make a call to `_compileZip()`, passing our new zip archive's instance as `archive` and also pass along our profile HTML we sent over from the client.
 This next step involves the bulk of the export method, so pay close attention!
 Let's define `_compileZip()` now and see what it's doing.